ebebbington/dami/README.md

 ## What Is DAMI

 DAMI (Deno Asterisk Manager Interface) is an AMI client for Deno.
 It acts as an AMI client, and connects to your AMI on your Asterisk PBX.
-You can send any type of events to the AMI (through the [AMI API](https://www.voip-info.org/asterisk-manager-api/), as well as listen on the events your AMI sends.
+You can send any type of actions to the AMI (through the [AMI API](https://www.voip-info.org/asterisk-manager-api/), as well as listen on the events your AMI sends.
 It is up to you on how you handle events, for example, to send a WebSocket message to a client when a call hangs up.
 See below on how this all works.

 ## How Does DAMI Work